OneNote 101: Getting Started with the Basics

 • Review: Check your spelling and grammar, and set a password to protect the file.
 Users can also translate content into any language supported by Microsoft Translator, a useful capability for distributed teams.

-• View: Use View to set up the page for your preferences including background color, grid lines, and size.
+• View: Use View to set up the page to match your preferences including background color, grid lines, and size.
 Create a docked window to use the page side-by-side with another document or web browser.

-If you are using OneNote to document meetings, add key information such as time, participants, and the content of the invitation to a page with ‘Meeting Details’.
-This is a quick way to record the context of the meeting for later reference.
+For meeting documentation, use ‘Meeting Details’ to capture key information such as time, participants, and invitation content.
+This is a quick way to record the meeting transcript for later reference.

 You’ll find ‘Meeting Details’ under the ‘Home’ tab in OneNote or the ‘Insert’ tab in OneNote for Windows 10.